serokell/serokell-util/serokell-style.md

     } deriving (Eq, Show)
 ```

-If you have record with multiple constructors (which is generally bad idea
-because you getters become partial functions but okay if you use
-`-XRecordWildCards`) then align curly braces with
-shift to the constructor name but } should go in the end of last field.
+You should generally avoid having records with multiple constructors because
+their getters are partial functions.
+This is somewhat alleviated with.
+`-XRecordWildCards`, but there is still temptation to use getters directly,
+resulting in potential errors.
+If you are certain you need them, add a usual
+4-space indentation before `{`, but put `}` on the same line as the last field.
+Example:

 ```haskell
 data Address